Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 - Should everyone with leukemia be tested?

-Testing is only indicated when your doctor suspects that you have APL or wants to rule it out.
+Testing is only indicated when your healthcare practitioner suspects that you have APL or wants to rule it out.
 APL is a subtype of acute myeloid leukemia (AML).
 The majority of people with leukemia will not have the PML-RARA gene sequence.

+That depends on the laboratory performing the testing.
 PML-RARA testing requires specialized equipment and expertise.
-It must be performed by a specialized hospital laboratory or a reference laboratory.
+It must be performed by a specialized hospital laboratory or a reference laboratory and it may take several days for results to be available.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*